recidive/matic-docs/docs/zkEVM/zkProver/construct-key-path.md

 \end{aligned}
 $$

-Second, the two least-significant bits of each of these number, when written in **binary**, are as follows;
+Second, the two least-significant bits of each of these number, when written in **binary**, are as follows:

 $$
 \begin{aligned}